-Elevated pet beds offer even support for the whole body.
+Elevated pet beds offer even support and safety for the whole body.
 Being off the floor, there is also less pressure on joints while they are sleeping.
 This makes elevated pet beds the best choice by far for dogs with joint problems, back problems, arthritis and hip dysplasia.

 Easiest pet beds to clean and better hygiene overall:

 Older dogs can be prone to ‘little accidents’.
 Should this occur where they are lying, it’s far easier to clean an elevated pet bed than a sheepskin donut bed!

 The increased airflow offered by elevated pet beds also contributes to a healthier sleeping environment for your dog.
 Standard dog beds can encourages mites and fleas.
 Elevated dog beds are made with a porous and breathable material that allow hair, dander and dust to fall through it.
 This goes a long way in keeping your dog’s bed free of pests that can cause skin irritation and diseases – especially in older dogs.